hunterjm/location-clock/index.md

 2. Lost: Away for more than 24 hours excluding "Vacation".
 3. Traveling: Away but iPhone reports activity as "Automotive", excluding "Vacation" and "Lost".
 4. Away: Simply not home when none of the above special states are met.

+### Children

+The children aren't old enough for phones yet, and cheap GPS devices targeted for Kids are [notoriously insecure](https://www.troyhunt.com/how-to-track-your-kids-and-other-peoples-kids-with-the-tictoctrack-watch/).
+Because of this, I am simply using an [Input Select](https://www.home-assistant.io/integrations/input_select/) with all of the clock face locations for the kids hands currently.
+You can then create automations to automatically change them under certian conditions.
+For example, if my wife or I enter the Zone for a child's school in the morning, we can place them at "School".
+Same thing with picking them up in the afternoon.
+When they get old enough, this can all be automated through the Mobile App like it is for the adults.

 ### Blueprint